chrisregner/daily-routines-tracker/README.md

   - [done] edit resetRoutine action/reducer so that it stops the tracker as necessary
   - [done] edit editRoutine action/reducer so that it resets the time left as necessary
   - [done] pass RoutineItem\'s specs for conditional rendering
-  - use buttons instead of link in RoutineItem controls and correct the usage of buttons and links elsewhere as possible
+  - [done] use buttons instead of link in RoutineItem controls and correct the usage of buttons and links elsewhere as applicable
+  - the rest of the functionality
 - final design/theming
   - add page transitions for mobile
 - optimization